t184256/not-ready/text/en/05-resolved.md

 Next he visited Maria.
-"... most importantly, this one comes from really hot Faina mountain springs, so, at least at dawn, we don't have to bother with cooling at all.
+"... most importantly, this one comes from really hot Faina mountain springs, so, at least after sunset, we don't have to bother with cooling at all.
  Just give it food and oxygen--"
 "I get it.
 That's nice, really.
 Why.
 Is it.
 So.
 Ugly?"
 "You only think so, because your brain is wired to stay away from carnivores.